 Consider visiting the beaches of Oaxaca, the pyramids near the capital and/or la huasteca potosina (xilitla, puente de dios , etc.).
 Learn about the "magic towns" as well .

-Enjoy your trip!!
-19 days agoAnswered by Fernando via WorldNomads.com
+Enjoy your trip!! over 3 years agoAnswered by Fernando via WorldNomads.com